blackpill/tesla-display/docs/index.markdown

 # How to improve the video quality?

 1. Make sure that the hotspot wifi works in 5GHz mode.
-2. Make sure that no other devices connect to the hotspot.
+2. Make sure that no other devices connected to the hotspot.
-3. Disable hardware acceleration in the settings panel.
+3. For old phones, disable hardware acceleration in the settings panel.
 4. Resize image to a smaller ratio.

-# Is this app free?
+# Does it support full-screen mode in Tesla?
 Yes.
-Only with some advertisement to support the author.
+First enter the full-screen mode via https://www.fullscreentesla.com or http://s3xy.top in Tesla's browser, and then add a link to http://7.7.7.7:7777.

 # More about this app?